 Deanna Doyle is the fourth generation in her family to be a professional performing artist, starting with her great-great- aunts, who had a sister act on the vaudeville circuit.

 Deanna grew up at BDC, where her mother was tapper Judy Bassing's teaching assistant.
 Deanna spent so much time at BDC dancing, roaming the halls, and watching classes that she and her sister became known by Frank Hatchett as "The Girls!"

-In addition to BDC, Deanna trained at the School of American Ballet, where she was a full-time and summer-session student.
+In addition to BDC, Deanna trained at the School of American Ballet, where she was a full-time and summer session student.
 She also studied at Feld Ballet and American Ballet Theatre.
-She performed in New York City Ballet's The Nutcracker and then joined Kansas City Ballet, dancing notable roles including the Drewdrop in Todd Bolender's The Nutcracker and The Cowgirl in Agnes de Mille's Rodeo, as well other principal and soloist roles in works by Twyla Tharp, Donald McKayle, Lynne Taylor-Corbet, Karole Armitage, and Paul Taylor.
-Her dancing has taken her to theaters including The Joyce, Fox Theatre, and Lincoln Center.
+She performed in New York City Ballet's The Nutcracker and then joined Kansas City Ballet, dancing notable roles including the Drew Drop in Todd Bolender's The Nutcracker and The Cowgirl in Agnes de Mille's Rodeo, as well other principal and soloist roles in works by Twyla Tharp, Donald McKayle, Lynne Taylor-Corbet, Karole Armitage, and Paul Taylor.

+Currently, Deanna is performing as Meg Giry in Broadway's Phantom of the Opera.
 Deanna has taught all styles of dance since she was fourteen and truly has a passion for it.
 Her well-rounded training gives her the ability to understand students from all backgrounds.
 Currently, when she is not performing, she serves as a judge and instructor at competitions and conventions around the country.
-Perhaps you saw her on last season's Dance Moms?
+Perhaps you saw her on last season's Dance Mom's?